How We Chose the Best Mold Killers

 Our top pick, RMR-86, combines affordability with efficiency, making it the best mold killer for most people.
 This stuff works like magic, killing mold in seconds, right before your eyes.
 It kills all of the mold and leaves the area bright and clean, requiring no hard scrubbing on your part.
 All you have to do is spray.
 RMR-86 is simple and powerful, making that $20 price tag totally worth it.
 You want to be able to remove mold fast without having to work too hard, and that’s exactly what this product gives you.
 Just always remember to wear the proper protective gear to avoid any health issues.

-Even though these products are safe for household use, the fumes can really affect people.
+Even though these products are non-toxic and safe for household use, the fumes can really affect people.
 Products that claim to be more natural and less harmful usually aren’t, and simply don’t do the trick.
 Of course, it all depends on the mold problem you have.
 Simple, surface layers of mold can get out with Tilex, which you can easily buy at your local grocery store.
 Patches of mold in enclosed spaces like attics and basements can be resolved with the heavy-duty Mold Bomb Fogger.
 If indoor air quality is the main issue, then a product like the Moso Purifying Bag will help maintain your property in good condition.

 Why Mold is a Hazard

 Mold is a serious environmental hazard that drastically affects your property’s conditions and your tenants’ wellbeing.
-There are many different kinds of mold, including common, pesky types like stachybotrys, penicillium, aspergillus, paecilomyces, and fusarium.
+There are many different types of mold, including common, pesky types like stachybotrys, penicillium, aspergillus, paecilomyces, and fusarium.
 These dangerous molds are usually black, white, green, or gray.
 The textures can vary — some being smooth and shiny, and others being rough or “fuzzy.”
 Certain kinds of mold have a repulsive odor, and others don’t smell like anything.
 No matter what the mold looks or smell like, it’s still an annoying issue to have in a rental unit.

 Some kinds of mold can be hazardous to one’s health, so you may be liable if a tenant inhales toxic mold spores.
 Symptoms can include: